tmaret/fibers-server/README.md

 # Benchmark

 The following table summarises the `fibers-server` throughput under load.
-The server and the [wrk2](https://github.com/giltene/wrk2) traffic generator were deployed as two containers inside a single Kubernetes Pod and thus shared their network interface.
+The traffic generator used was [wrk2](https://github.com/giltene/wrk2).
 The server was allocated 4 cpu and 3G memory limits.
+The generator 8 cpu and 4G memory limit.

 The fibers throughputs were obtained with an unbounded pool.
 The kernel thread values were obtained with a pool of capacity 1000.